Spend your summer with us.

 - Roommates will be assigned to individuals who have not identified a roommate.

-- Students will be emailed with their summer housing assignment, moving and key access information between May 22-26.
+- Students will be emailed with their summer housing assignment, moving, and key access information between May 21-25 for full summer and Session One only residents, or June 25-29 for Session Two only residents.
 Students are to remain in their spring housing assignment until details are provided on when they will be able to move into their summer assignment.

-- Current students living in Fairfax Apartments that wish to stay for the summer MUST fill out a Summer Housing Application, and will be assigned a space on designated floors of that building.
-Every attempt will be made to keep residents in their current spaces if they reside on the designated floors.
+- Current students living in a building that will be used for summer housing that wish to stay for the summer must fill out a Summer Housing Application.
+Every attempt will be made to keep residents in their current spaces, or within that same building if possible.

-- Students who are staying for both summer sessions may have a roommate moving out mid-summer due to Session One ending.
-You will be receiving a new roommate for Session Two and you are expected to keep all of your belongings on your side of the room and have the room in a clean condition.
+- If you are staying in a full summer space and your roommate decides to depart after the end of Session One, you will receive a new roommate for Session Two.
+Residents are expected to keep all of your belongings on your side of the room and have the room in a clean condition.
 Cleaning staff will be in to clean the vacant part of your room the weekend of July 1/2.
 If the room is in disarray, a charge of $200 for extra cleaning will be applied to your student account.

 - Summer residents should expect maintenance and deep cleaning to be performed in their rooms during the course of the summer.